rangsimanketkaew/deepcv/docs/usage/metad-sim.md

-# Running metadynamics simulation
+# Run Metadynamics Simulation

-## Converting DAENN/DeepCV model output to PLUMED input file
+## Convert DAENN/DeepCV model output to PLUMED input file

 Now we are ready to convert DAENN CV from DeepCV output to PLUMED file format.
 PLUMED is a plugin for enhanced sampling simulations which supports several standard molecular simulation packages, e.g., CP2K, LAMMPS, and GROMACS.